-The operating results of Bioniche Pharma have been included in Mylan's Consolidated Statement of Operations since September 7, 2010.
+The operating results of Bioniche Pharma have been included in Mylan's Consolidated Statements of Operations since September 7, 2010.
 Revenues and earnings from the acquisition date through December 31, 2010 were not material to the consolidated financial statements.
 The following table presents supplemental unaudited pro forma information as if the acquisition of Bioniche Pharma had occurred on January 1, 2009.
-This summary of the unaudited pro forma results of operations is not necessarily indicative of what Mylan's results of operations would have been had Bioniche Pharma been acquired at the beginning of the comparable prior annual period presented and may not be indicative of future performance.
+This summary of the unaudited pro forma results of operations is not necessarily indicative of what Mylan's results of operations would have been had Bioniche Pharma been acquired on January 1, 2009 and may not be indicative of future performance.